Skip to content

 Transition Spur downcountryModern bikes like the Transition Spur are part of a new breed of purpose-built downcountry bikes.
 Photo: Transition

-The formula for a downcountry bike has been refined over the last five years as many manufacturers started making and marketing purpose-built downcountry bikes.
-Now, a downcountry bike can either be a beefed up XC model, or a slimmed down short-travel trail bike.
+Depending on the manufacturer, a downcountry bike could either be a beefed up XC model, or a slimmed down short-travel trail bike.
 Think of it as "XC-plus" or "Trail-light."

 The key to a good downcountry bike is an efficient pedaling platform and lightweight frame.
 This XC-like foundation is then enhanced with trail-oriented components like bigger forks, knobbier tires, and gravity-oriented cockpits that allow riders to push harder and feel more confident on descents.